 2002 Atlantic-10 Coach of the Year

-The women's team has finished in the top 15 at the NCAA Championships for a school-record 10 consecutive seasons, encompassing the entirety of Kredich's leadership of the UT women's program.
+In 2014-15, the women's team has finished in the top 15 at the NCAA Championships for a school-record 10 consecutive seasons, encompassing the entirety of Kredich's leadership of the UT women's program.
 The men have recorded three top-20 finishes in the first three years of the combined program.

 During Kredich's tenure at Tennessee, his team has produced 49 All-Americans who have achieved a comprehensive total of 325 All-American certificates.
 In 2014, Tennessee earned a total of 39 All-America honors between the men's and women's teams with eight swimmers and divers earning All-America honors for the first time.

 Among the numerous success stories include 100-meter butterfly American record holder Christine Magnuson, who was a double silver medalist at the 2008 Olympic Games and finished her college career as a 23-time All-American, four-time SEC champion and Swimmer of the Year, NCAA champion, and Olympic Trials champion.

 Kredich accepted the head coaching position of the Tennessee women's swimming and diving program on April 30, 2005.
 He joined UT after spending four seasons at Richmond from 2001-02 through 2004-05, when he led the Spiders to the NCAA Championships and won the Colonial Athletic Association championship in all four years.
 He previously served as the head coach of a combined program at Brown University for nine seasons (1993-2001).